We, in a nutshell

 - European-wide electricity grid model.
 We built the model starting from data from the European Transmission System Operators, which was complemented by other datasets from the European power system.
 The power grid model includes more than 10,000 elements (nodes and lines) of Europe's transmission grid and can be used to run static and dynamic analyses of the European transmission network via advanced power simulation platforms.

 - Cost-benefit analysis of smart grids.
-We have defined a comprehensive assessment framework of Smart Grid projects centred on a cost-benefit analysis (CBA).
-A European Smart Grid project (InovGrid, led by the Portuguese distribution operator EDP Distribuição) has been used as a case study to fine-tune and illustrate the proposed assessment framework.
+We have defined a comprehensive assessment framework of Smart Grid projects centred on a cost‐benefit analysis (CBA).
+A European Smart Grid project (InovGrid) has been used as a case study to fine‐tune and illustrate the proposed assessment framework.
 To the best of our knowledge, this is the first study to actually test a CBA on a real project.
-This work draws on a methodology proposed by EPRI (Electric Power Research Institute) and on the existing collaboration between the EC and the US Department of Energy (DoE) in the framework of the EU-US Energy Council.
+This work draws on a methodology proposed by EPRI (Electric Power Research Institute) and on the existing collaboration between the EC and the US Department of Energy (DoE) in the framework of the EU‐US Energy Council.

 - Interactive tools and maps.
-We develop several interactive tools to explain to public the challenges and merits of smart grids deployment and to make available in an intuitive way the results of our research.
+We develop several interactive tools to explain the public the challenges and merits of smart grids deployment and to make the results of our research available in an intuitive way.